Vascular EDS (vEDS)

 - Strenuous household tasks involving lifting or pushing large or heavy objects.

-- Archery, Basketball, Bouncy Castles, Boxing, Bungee Jumps, Deep Sea Diving, Distance Running, Golf, Hand Gliding, High Diving, Intense Football, Judo, Karate, Martial Arts, Mountaineering, Rowing, Rugby, Scuba Diving, Skiing, Sky diving, Squash, Trampolining and Wrestling.
+- Basketball, Bouncy Castles, Boxing, Bungee Jumps, Deep Sea Diving, Distance Running, Golf, Hand Gliding, High Diving, Intense Football, Judo, Karate, Martial Arts, Mountaineering, Rowing, Rugby, Scuba Diving, Skiing, Sky diving, Squash, Trampolining and Wrestling.

 - Smoking / Vaping.